 InterDigital Issues Preliminary Financial Results for Fourth Quarter 2022

-WILMINGTON, Del., Jan.
-19, 2023 (GLOBE NEWSWIRE) -- InterDigital, Inc. IDCC, a mobile and video technology research and development company, today announced selected and unaudited preliminary financial results for the quarter ended December 31, 2022.
+/EIN News/ -- WILMINGTON, Del., Jan.
+19, 2023 (GLOBE NEWSWIRE) -- InterDigital, Inc. (NASDAQ:IDCC), a mobile and video technology research and development company, today announced selected and unaudited preliminary financial results for the quarter ended December 31, 2022.

 - The company expects total revenue to be approximately $114 million, including recurring revenue of $101 million.
 The update from the company's prior expectation of $98 to $102 million was driven primarily by new agreements signed in the second half of the quarter.